 We purchased the Mason County Bank building in March of 2019 with a vision.
-An ambitious vision!
+A ambitious vision!
 We began upstairs in the area most devastated by years of neglect, with broken windows, falling ceilings, and no water, heat or electricity.
 The only thing left was a huge mess and remnants of what was a glorious building filled with character and unique traits.
 We had looked at other buildings that were in bad shape and they scared us.
 We still aren't sure exactly what attracted us to this building, but it was probably a multitude of things about it that called out to us to purchase it and bring it back to life,

 In April of 2019 we began the process of demo.
 We took it down to the bare walls and ceiling rafters.
 We stripped all of the old abandoned wiring out, as well as steam pipes for radiators and what little was left of the plumbing.
 We demoed 5 inch thick layers of old plaster off the walls revealing the original red bricks of the 1880 building.
 It was filthy dirty, exhausting and we loved every long day of that spring and summer where we could see progress.

 We finished demo and had the upstairs ready for the rebuild in September 2019 and were finally able to bring in our carefully selected team of experts.
-A plumber, electrician, carpenter, plasterer, brick masons, and carefully chose windows, lighting, fixtures and every little thing that was going to bring our vision to life.
+A plumber, electrician, carpenter, plasterer, HVAC expert, brick masons, and carefully chose windows, lighting, fixtures and every little thing that was going to bring our vision to life.